meilisearch/specifications/text/0118-search-api.md

 - Type: Object
 - Required: False

-When using the `facets` parameter at to distribute facets, the facets that stricly contain numeric values are displayed in a `facetStats` object that contains, per facet, the numeric `min` and `max` values of the hits returned by the search query.
+When using the `facets` parameter, the distributed facets that stricly contain numeric values are displayed in a `facetStats` object that contains, per facet, the numeric `min` and `max` values of the hits returned by the search query.

 It ignores string values even if parseable. e.g `"21"` isn't considered by the engine when computing the `facetStats` `min` and `max`.